DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 For each task, two .csv files are automatically produced by MADE: a summary statistics file and a trial measures file.

 - Summary Statistics

-	* For the MMN, VEP, and FACE tasks, the summaryStats file contains the standardized measurement error (SME) for a specified time range (e.g. 200-400 ms after stimulus presentation) at an ROI (e.g. fcz).
+Output files ending in ``summaryStats.csv`` are created for each task and contain the following output variables:

+	* ``SME``: Standard Measurement error.
 The SME is a universal measure of data quality for ERP data.
 See Luck et al. (2021) for more information.

+	* ``MeanAmplitude``: Mean amplitude during specified measurement window

+	* ``AvgPeak``: The average peak, or adaptive mean peak, is calculated by finding the peak during the specified time window and averaging the amplitude across all sampling points within 1 standard deviation of the peak.

+	* ``Latency``: Latency in ms to the peak amplitude during the specified time window

-	* For the RS (resting state), the summaryStats file contains the SME and mean power at each frequency bin ranging from 1-50Hz.
+	* ``Mean_Power``: mean power at each frequency bin ranging from 1-50Hz

 .. list-table:: FACE Summary Statistics Output
    :widths: 31 50